Leaving New York

 You just hope it'll also be better.

-If you enjoyed this, you'll probably also enjoy this post with less metaphorical reflection on why I loved living in New York so much.
+You might enjoy this companion post on why I loved living in Brooklyn so much.